 Last year I went to Levan in Peckham and had one of the standout meals of 2019.
 To the point that I became a one woman hype machine, liberally heaping praise and recommending booking a table pronto to anyone who would listen.

-Incidentally, as I talked it up, I had a growing sense of trepidation about returning.
+Incidentally, as I talked this Peckham restaurant up, I had a growing sense of trepidation about returning.
 As anyone who’s ever read a favourite book or re-watched a much-loved film, only to find the present-day reality sorely lacking can attest, it’s a fact of life that some things can’t possibly measure up to your mind’s hype.

 As the months wore on, I worried it was just a fluke – a particularly accomplished day in the kitchen, or a good meal that my memories had elevated to the position of great.
 Only one thing would lay the sense of worry to rest… a return visit.